w3c/trace-context/spec/50-privacy.md

 ## Other risks

 When vendors include `traceparent` and `tracestate` headers in responses, these values may inadvertently be passed to cross-origin callers.
-Vendors should ensure that they include only these response headers when responding to systems that participated in the trace.
+Hence, if vendors include this information in responses, they should ensure that they do so only when responding to systems that participated in the trace.